-A WordPress menu can be very useful for visitors to find precisely what they’re looking for.
-Spend time to create one that makes sense and is easy to follow.
-Why not make it simple for your guests to find the content you write?
+A WordPress menu can be very useful for visitors to find precisely what they’re looking for in a timely manner.
+Spend time to create one that is easy to follow and stylish.
+If you don’t, they will probably look on a different website to find the content they are looking for.

 How many menu items do you have set up on your site?
 Do you use menu enhancement plugins to give your site more flare?